 Below I’ll provide some usable examples from a few pieces of fiction.
 Each of these examples are open to interpretation, and your own interpretation might vary wildly from my own.
 These are intended merely as a starting point to help fuel your imagination.
 I’m also not an expert on these works of fiction, so devoted fans will probably be vigorously offended by my shallow interpretations of the characters.
 To those people: I’m sorry.
 Please feel free to email me about it.

 I’m going to mention a few terms below which haven’t come up in previous sections of this guide.
-We’ll cover those later in this section of the guide.
+We’ll cover those later in the player glossary.

 Lord of the Rings did a lot to establish contemporary fantasy, and its themes and characters are well-established and easily understood.